google/dwh-migration-tools/client/README.md

 ## Run a translation job

-Simply run the following commands in using Python3:
+Simply run the following commands in Python3:

 ```
 bin/dwh-migration-client